AtanasovAtanas/interactive-content/EN/14-Iterators-and-Comparators/00-Variable-Arguments(Varargs).md

 Varargs stands for variable arguments.

-The varrags allows the method to accept zero or multiple arguments.
+The varags allows the method to accept zero or multiple arguments.

 Let's see the following example: